Neural Dynamics (Wellcome Trust)Find a programme

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 This programme is fully funded by the Wellcome Trust.
-The trust provides funding to cover PhD programme fees at UK/EU student rate, research expenses, a stipend for living expenses and contributions towards travel and transferable skills training.
+The Trust provides funding to cover PhD programme fees at UK/EU student rate, research expenses, a stipend for living expenses, contribution towards travel and a contribution towards transferable-skills training.
+Applications are welcomed from international students and the University has agreed in some circumstances to waive the international fees.

 Further information on funding for prospective UK, EU and international postgraduate students.